dbalsom/fluxfox/README.md

   this width or more.
 * `ss` specifies a supersampling factor.
 The image will be rendered at this multiple of the specified `resolution` and down-sampled using the [fast_image_resize](https://github.com/Cykooz/fast_image_resize) crate.
+* `errors` will render any decoding errors as the final layer on top of the visualization.
+This is useful for seeing the quality of the resolved image, spotting weak bits, etc.

 Be sure to provide the `-r` parameter to cargo run, to run imgviz in release mode.
 Debug mode will be very slow and use a lot more memory!